joshbruce/fourth-earth-raw/public/content.md

 Cally the earthworm, for example.

-All living beings have at least one life battery representing their current health with a maximum value of 10.
+All living beings have at least one life battery representing their current health in the form of a battery.

 At this point, a basic Fourth Earth RAW character is created.